Canon 200D vs Panasonic GX9

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (15 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the contest (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 200D vs Panasonic GX9